vipulpathak113/FrontendInterviewQuestions/README.md

         - **default binding:** global or window
         - **implicit binding:** call by .
         - **explicit binding:** call,apply and bind
-        - **constructor call binding:** object created with new are are bound to this
+        - **constructor call binding:** object created with new are bound to this

     Ex: